The Early Days of Web Design

 A revolution came in 2007 with the release of the iPhone.
 Its impact wasn’t obvious at first, but smartphones would soon completely change the way people used the Internet.
 The immediate impact came from Steve Jobs’ declaration that it wouldn’t support Flash.
 Adobe’s software was starting to show its age, and it presented several problems.
 It wasn’t a W3C standard but a proprietary plugin.
 Other technologies had become available.

 Search engines had rapidly risen in importance, and Flash content was invisible to them.
 The phrase “search engine optimization” wasn’t in common use yet, but site owners wanted their pages to be found.
 Meanwhile, it was becoming possible to create more kinds of content with HTML, reducing the need for Flash.
-A decade later, Flash is almost completely obsolete.
+A decade plus later, Flash is as dead as a doornail.

 Web Design from 2010 to the Present